NuID/deps/README.md

 The reason this file is necessary is because `deps.edn` can only reference one coordinate type at a time—it would have no way of disambiguating the intent e.g. if all of `:local/root`, `:git/url`, and `:git/sha` were specified for a given library.

-The `deps.config.edn` (or whatever you decide to name it, get creative!) file allows `nuid.deps` to find the library locally in order to `localize!` its dependents, and also defines where `nuid.deps` will push changes in an `update!`.
+The `deps.config.edn` (or whatever you decide to name it) file allows `nuid.deps` to find the library locally in order to `localize!` its dependents, and also defines where `nuid.deps` will push changes in an `update!`.

 I've found this file generally useful within the `tools.deps` ecosystem for reading and automated manipulation of `deps.edn` files.

-Tangentially, using this library this causes `deps.edn` to tend towards autopretty: both `localize!` and `update!` cause the file to be written via `pprint`.
+Tangentially, using this library this causes `deps.edn` to tend toward autopretty: both `localize!` and `update!` cause the file to be written via `pprint`.
 I find this favorable, but perhaps it's not for everyone.

 #### syntax: